corcor27/Introduction_to_R/_episodes/19-manipulating-data-frames.md

 2            4.9     setosa
 ...
 ```
-{: .ouput}
+{: .output}

 Note that we are not using ‘iris <-‘ before our commands so we are not changing the original structure.
-We could be creating subsets of our data if we were assigning it to a new variable (i.e., subset_iris <- iris\[2:4\]).
+We could be creating subsets of our data if we were assigning it to a new variable (e.g., subset_iris <- iris\[2:4\]).

 ### Subsetting by name